Aboriginal Medical Workforce Pathway

 Cadetships for Indigenous medical students in NSW for rural postgraduate placement

-Cadetships are offered annually by the NSW Rural Doctors Network to provide multi-year funding for Indigenous medical students at NSW universities who are interested in rural practice and committed to undertaking two out of their first three years of postgraduate training at NSW Rural Base Hospitals (Albury, Wagga Wagga, Dubbo, Orange and Tamworth).
+Cadetships are offered annually by the NSW Rural Doctors Network to provide two-year funding for Indigenous medical students at NSW universities who are interested in rural practice and committed to undertaking two out of their first three years of postgraduate training at NSW Rural Base Hospitals (Albury, Wagga Wagga, Dubbo, Orange and Tamworth).
 For further details about the rural cadetships go to the NSW Rural Doctors Network or Tel.
-02 8337 8100.
+02 4924 8000.